Open Travel Guide

 Oslo

 Oslo is the capital and largest city of Norway, situated at the head of the Oslofjord.
-A dynamic Scandinavian capital blending Viking heritage with cutting-edge architecture, Oslo offers world-class museums, a vibrant waterfront, lush forests, and some of Europe's finest dining.
+A dynamic Scandinavian capital blending Viking heritage with state-of-the-art architecture, Oslo offers world-class museums, a vibrant waterfront, lush forests, and some of Europe's finest dining.

 About Oslo